-I am a theoretical physicist working at the interface between physics and biology.
+I am a theoretical and computational physicist working at the interface between physics and biology.
 In particular, I employ tools from theoretical physics to develop models that help answer questions in biology.
 These models are usually complex, and in most cases cannot be solved with pen and paper.
 To deal with this, I employ numerical methods such as molecular dynamics or finite elements.

 - PhD in Applied Mathematics (Universitat Politècnica de Catalunya, 2017).